bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter_1.md

 ### Secrets

-- The group works for Daask, a criminal organization.
+- The group works for [[Daask]], a criminal organization.
-- The criminals were told to kill Coal via a letter sent by a Daask lieutenant named Garra.
+- The criminals were told to kill Coal via a letter sent by a Daask lieutenant named [[Garra]].
 The letter has since been destroyed.
-- Daask's members are mostly immigrants from Droaam and some of the local population from the Cogs and lower wards of Sharn.
+- Daask's members are mostly immigrants from Droaam and some of the local population from the Cogs and lower wards of [[Sharn]].

 ## Talking with Coal - Part 2